oster/rtce-experiments-toolbox/sorting/nfo.md

 ranking-correlation.py          Python script that uses ranking.py library to compute the correlation
                                 for a set of files.

-ranking-correlation-test.py     duplicated code from ranking-correlation.py to make quick and dirty test
-                                on one file.

 time-series.py					Python script that performs a time series analysis for a set of files